zzhbrr/FlexLLMGen/flexllmgen/apps/data_wrangle/README.md

-# FlexGen for Data Wrangling Tasks.
+# FlexLLMGen for Data Wrangling Tasks.

-Here we show how to use FlexGen for the data wrangling tasks including entity match (EM), data imputation (DI) and error detection (ED).
+Here we show how to use FlexLLMGen for the data wrangling tasks including entity match (EM), data imputation (DI) and error detection (ED).
 The implementation follows the [fm_data_tasks](https://github.com/HazyResearch/fm_data_tasks) repo from [HazyResearch](https://github.com/HazyResearch).

 ## Install